AmIUniqueTools/.github/profile/README.md

 To facilitate using [EXADPrinterPipelineExample](https://github.com/AmIUniqueTools/EXADPrinterPipelineExample) while preserving privacy, we provide a small dummy dataset and an example collection workflow using real Android devices from the [BrowserStack](https://www.browserstack.com/) platform.

 ### Security/Privacy Issues and Ethical Concerns

-This artifact contains an Android application used to collect and device fingerprint attributes.
+This artifact contains an Android application used to collect device fingerprint attributes.
-The application extracts attributes **without requesting Android permissions** and **does not intentionally** access personal user data such as contacts, messages, or account information.

-Device fingerprint data may contain attributes that could contribute to device identification.
+The application extracts attributes **without requesting Android permissions** and **does not intentionally access personal user data**, such as emails or phone numbers.
+However, device fingerprint data may still contain attributes that could potentially reveal identifying information.
+Consequently, **we followed a responsible disclosure process and notified the relevant parties of the identified issues**, as described in the paper.

-For privacy and ethical reasons, the **dataset collected during the study is not included in this artifact**.
-Instead, we provide synthetic example fingerprints.
+For privacy and ethical reasons, the **dataset collected during the study is not included in this artifact** and is **securely stored in our institutional database**.
+Instead, we provide **synthetic example fingerprints** that illustrate the structure of the collected data.

-The original data collection study involving real participants was conducted following institutional ethical guidelines and was **approved by the Institutional Review Board (IRB)** of [INRIA](https://www.inria.fr/), France.
-Participants provided consent prior to participation.
+The original data collection study involving real participants was conducted in accordance with institutional ethical guidelines and was **approved by the Institutional Review Board (IRB) of [INRIA](https://www.inria.fr/), France**.
+Participants provided informed consent prior to participation.

 The artifact does not require disabling operating system security protections and does not execute exploit code, malware, or vulnerable binaries.
-The provided scripts only automate the execution of the example Android application and the processing of example datasets.
+The provided scripts simply automate the execution of the example Android application and the processing of example datasets.
 Users may review the scripts and run them on test devices or emulators if desired.

 ## Basic Requirements